New? Start Reading Here.

 My work helps you with 4 problems.
-I’m primarily focused on current and aspiring independent consultants, but self-employed people in almost any services profession (freelancers, software developers, etc.) can benefit:
+I’m primarily focused on current and aspiring independent consultants, but self-employed people in almost any services profession (freelancers, software developers, etc.) can benefit.
+Larger firms with >10 employees may find my approach too risky and iterative.

 Best Articles by Topic